Blake1194/ai-os/checkpoints/checkpoint-001-current-state.md

 - templates should be used for recurring system objects
 - the daily operating loop is the first core human-to-system interaction pattern
 - the local assistant should be built in stages with usefulness first
-- local assistant work should fit inside Atlas OS rather than replace the command center immediately
+- the assistant should now advance through staged MVP-first progress
+- the first implementation should optimize for usefulness, controllability, and low complexity
+- the recommended first implementation direction is CLI-first

 ## 6. Current Best Understanding of the Goal
 Overall mission of Atlas OS:
 Create a practical personal AI operating system that lets the human use voice-first direction and minimal manual effort to think, route work, operate the browser, preserve memory, and build increasingly durable execution patterns over time.

 Current direction for the personalized local assistant:
 Build a staged local-first assistant that grows out of Atlas OS.
-In the near term, it remains a documented and workflow-connected assistant layer.
-Over time, it should gain stronger voice handling, memory/state persistence, local orchestration, and tighter command routing while still using Atlas OS as its reasoning, workflow, and memory backbone.
+The current first implementation target is a CLI-first assistant shell that can accept a request, classify it, route it into the correct Atlas repo structure, write durable outputs, and report back clearly.

 ## 7. Single Next Best Action
-Create `task-003` as the MVP specification for the first usable assistant shell, defining:
+Create `task-004` for the first build-oriented CLI-first assistant MVP pass.
-- voice input flow
-- command routing behavior
-- memory read/write behavior
-- safe execution boundaries
-- smallest useful deliverable

 ## 8. Resume Instructions
 If conversation context is lost, resume in this order:
 1. open `README.md`
 2. open this checkpoint file
-3. read `memory/decisions.md` to avoid undoing prior architecture choices
+3. read `memory/decisions.md` to avoid undoing prior architectural choices
-4. read `tasks/task-002-local-assistant-blueprint.md` and `projects/project-001-local-assistant.md`
+4. read `task-002`, `task-003`, and `project-001`
-5. identify the single next best action listed here
+5. review the implementation options and build sequence files
 6. create the next task using the template system rather than improvising structure
 7. continue operating in Atlas execution mode: act first, minimize clicks, stop before irreversible actions
-8. update logs, notes, and decisions as part of the next task run
+8. update logs, notes, decisions, and checkpoint state as part of the next task run

 Plain-English reminder:
-If you are a future assistant or human, do not restart from scratch.
-Treat this repo as the memory spine, use the checkpoint as the current map, then continue from the next task rather than rebuilding prior architecture.
+Do not restart from scratch.
+Treat this repo as the memory spine, use this checkpoint as the current map, and continue from `task-004` rather than rebuilding previous thinking.

 ## 9. Last Safe State
-The repo is currently at a **safe documentation and specification stage**.
+The repo is currently at a **safe documentation, specification, and build-planning stage**.
 It has **not** yet crossed into:
 - installs
 - credentials